From bento boxes to bento dishes to food safety, here are my answers to your frequently asked questions for bento making.

 Q: Do I need to pack Japanese food for my bento?
 What do I pack?

 No, you don’t have to pack Japanese food.
 I pack Japanese food because that’s what I cook every day.
-Even though bento is designed for Japanese meal format, you can still apply the same formula for whatever food/ cuisine you make at home.
-A good bento follow 3 key ideas: nutritious, colorful, and well portioned.
+Even though bento is designed for the Japanese meal format, you can still apply the same formula to whatever food or cuisine you make at home.
+A good bento follows three key ideas: nutritious, colorful, and well-portioned.
 As long as you keep these in mind, you can pack the food you typically make at home.

 Q: How do I make bento?